-Cash maternity benefits: The insured must have at least 10 weeks of contributions in the 13 weeks before the last 6 weeks prior to the expected date of childbirth; or the insured must be in receipt of sickness benefits in the 13 weeks before the last 6 weeks prior to the expected date of childbirth.
+Cash maternity benefits: The insured must have at least 10 weeks of contributions in the 13 weeks before the last six weeks prior to the expected date of childbirth; or be receiving sickness benefits in the 13 weeks before the last six weeks prior to the expected date of childbirth.

 Maternity grant: Paid if the pregnancy lasts at least 26 weeks.
-Also paid for each birth in the event of multiple births.
+Also paid for each birth in the case of multiple births.
 May be paid based on the father's contributions if the mother's are insufficient.